-Students will engage in internships during their second, third, and final semesters.
-Students will work with their coaches and the internship site to be matched with an internship site.
-Internships will occur two days a week in the second semester and three days a week in the third and fourth.
-Students will follow workplace policies and procedures at their internship site and abide by Dakota Wesleyan University policies for internship practice.
-Additionally, students will meet with their coach and internship site supervisor regularly for a progress evaluation.
+Students will engage in paid professional work experiences during their second, third, and final semesters.
+Students will work with their student success advisor and program coordinator to be matched with a site.
+Work experiences will occur two days a week in the second semester and three days a week in the third and fourth.
+Students will follow workplace policies and procedures at their work site and abide by Dakota Wesleyan University policies for work experience practice.
+Additionally, students will meet with their coach and work site supervisor regularly for a progress evaluation.